edeodato/edeodato/README.md

 Skills

--  🐍 Python
+-  🐍 Python.
--  🗄  SQL
+-  🗄  SQL.
--  📊 Power BI
+-  📊 Power BI.
--  ⚙️ Machine Learning
+-  ⚙️ Machine Learning.
--  📈 Data Visualization
+-  📈 Data Visualization.

 <!---
 edeodato/edeodato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.